 The cannonball is one of many quirky curiosities that can be seen inside the vast William Burges-designed French Gothic building.

 As well as more than 1,200 sculptures, from stone heads to gargoyles, towering spires and magnificent stained-glass windows, this brass winged dragon sits beneath the pulpit.
 According to the Church of Ireland, the dragon symbolises evil taking flight “at the sound of the Word being preached”.

-You can drop by and see the swinging cannonball, the brass dragon and countless other fascinating from Monday to Saturday, 9:30am to 5:30pm- grab a map at the gift shop to help you explore.
+Once the lockdown is lifted you can drop by and see the swinging cannonball, the brass dragon and countless other fascinating from Monday to Saturday, 9:30am to 5:30pm and on Sundays until October – grab a map at the gift shop to help you explore.